joshlf/oldoldpwd/README.md

 ###Future Plans

 Eventually, I hope to port this to shells other than the bash shell.
+Contributions are welcome!